xauravww/xauravww-tg-userbot/readme.md

 The bot supports the following commands (case-insensitive):

-1. Ping: Check the bot's uptime and latency.
+1. `/ping`: Check the bot's uptime and latency.
-2. MP3 song_name: Convert any YouTube video to MP3 by providing the song or video name.
+2. `/mp3 song_name`: Convert any YouTube video to MP3 by providing the song or video name.
-3. Q any_query: Use the Google Gemini API for querying (AI chatbot).
+3. `/ask any_query`: Use the Google Gemini API for querying (AI chatbot).
-4. gif: Generate random gifs from the channel.
+4. `/gif`: Generate random gifs from the channel.
-5. Lyrics song_name by singer_name: Find the lyrics of a song (mostly for popular or foreign songs).
+5. `/lyrics song_name by singer_name`: Find the lyrics of a song (mostly for popular or foreign songs).
-6. Fun: Trigger a fun response.
+6. `/fun`: Trigger a fun response.
+(Please don't use this)
-7. Stop secret_password: Stop the server (restricted to the owner).
+7. `/stop secret_password`: Stop the server (restricted to the owner).
-8. Userid: Get the user's Telegram ID.
+8. `/userid`: Get the user's Telegram ID.
-9. About: Get information about the bot.
+9. `/about`: Get information about the bot.
-10. Gen <prompt> : to generate high quality ai image (not recommended)
+10. `/gen <prompt>` : to generate high quality ai images
-11. Gen2 <prompt> : alternative to Gen cmnd but faster (Recommended for better performance)

 ---